Is Mullen Automotive Inc. (NASDAQ:MULN) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-The company has 0 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 0 different market analysts.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was -$0.08.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between $0 and $0 for the fiscal current year, implying an average EPS of $0.
 EPS for the following year is $0, with 0 analysts recommending between $0 and $0.